opensemanticworld/rapsqltranspiler/README.md

 ## Testing

-The automated tests depend on the correct `RDF2PG` integration maven build (specified in `pom.xml`, dependency groupId: `de.rapsql.rdf2pg`) to ensure that the proper model (either `yars` or `rdfid`) is used for the equality tests!
+Automated tests depend on correct [RDF2PG](https://github.com/raederan/rdf2pg) integrations.
+Maven build (specified in `pom.xml`, dependency groupId: `de.rapsql.rdf2pg`) to ensure that the proper model (either `yars` or `rdfid`) that are used for equality JUnit tests!
 The script `SparqlAlegebra.java` must also be adapted to the correct data model.
-The test Java scripts (`W3CTest.java` and `SP2BTest.java`) also have some configuration parameters that you should check and adjust before executing the tests to guarantee that all tests are executed correctly.
+The test Java scripts (`W3CTest.java` and `SP2BTest.java`) also have some configuration parameters that you should check and adjust before executing the tests to guarantee that all tests can be executed correctly.

 ### W3C Test